laravel/docs/fortify.md

         // ...
     }

 Your login template should include a form that makes a POST request to `/login`.
-The `/login` endpoint expects a string email address / username and a `password`.
+The `/login` endpoint expects a string `email` / `username` and a `password`.
 The name of the email / username field should match the `username` value within the `config/fortify.php` configuration file.
 In addition, a boolean `remember` field may be provided to indicate that the user would like to use the "remember me" functionality provided by Laravel.

 If the login attempt is successful, Fortify will redirect you to the URI configured via the `home` configuration option within your application's `fortify` configuration file.
 If the login request was an XHR request, a 200 HTTP response will be returned.